BunnyEarsLawyer/Self_Actualization/Jumping_into_Cpp/ch17/ch17_readme.txt

 - hash = an algorithm that turns a string of text into another string of text (or into a number)

+- hash table = another way to implement maps (other than a binary tree)

 ---------------------------------------------------

 The cost of building trees and maps